The Myers-Briggs Type Indicator is probably the most widely used personality test in the world.

 With most traits, humans fall on different points along a spectrum.
 If you ask people whether they prefer to think or feel, or whether they prefer to judge or perceive, the majority will tell you a little of both.
 Jung himself admitted as much, noting that the binaries were useful ways of thinking about people, but writing that "there is no such thing as a pure extravert or a pure introvert.
 Such a man would be in the lunatic asylum."

 But the test is built entirely around the basis that people are all one or the other.
 It arrives at the conclusion by giving people questions such as ”You tend to sympathize with other people” and offering them only two blunt answers: “yes” or “no.”

-If there were good empirical reasons for these strange binary choices that don't seem to describe the reality we know, we might have reason to seriously consider them.
-But the fact is that they come from the now-disregarded theories of a early 20th century thinker who believed in things like ESP and the collective unconscious.
+It’d be one thing if there were good empirical reasons for these strange binary choices that don’t seem to describe the reality we know.
+But they come from the disregarded theories of an early-20th-century thinker who believed in things like ESP and the collective unconscious.

 Actual data tells psychologists that these traits do not have a bimodal distribution.
 Tracking a group of people’s interactions with others, for instance, shows that as Jung noted, there aren’t really pure extroverts and introverts, but mostly people who fall somewhere in between.